mpilosov/home/content/contact.md

 ---

  # get in touch
 Let’s work together!
-Need me to:
+Do you need me to:

-Teach a workshop?
+- Teach a workshop?

-Help improve your developer experience (both cloud and workstation)?
+- Help improve your developer experience (both cloud and workstation)?

-Modernize your Python packaging process?
+- Modernize your Python packaging process?

-Build a software products?
+- Build a software products?

 _Something else?_